You already know that limited-time offers are a powerful marketing tool.

 These types of phrases create a higher level of urgency to get your audience to buy now.

 Let’s look at a poor example.
 In the offer below, Amazon advertises limited-time Kindle discounts.
-However, there’s no clear deadline.
+But there’s no clear deadline.

 Even when I click on the offer, there’s still no deadline, which makes me think I still have time to act.

 If the ad said “Ends December 24,” I might jump on the offer before Christmas.

 On the other hand, Office Depot does a great job of highlighting their limited-time Black Friday offers with their countdown clock.

 They also include an expiration date on their coupon for 20 percent off, so you know exactly how much time you have to act.